-That same year, Adam directed The Response, a 30-minute short based on actual transcripts of the Guantanamo Bay military tribunals, starring Aasif Mandvi, Kate Mulgrew, and Peter Riegert.
-The film, which NPR called “a brilliant production,” was a top-10 Oscar semi-finalist for the 2010 Academy Awards (Best Short Film, Live Action), won the American Bar Association’s Silver Gavel Award, screened at the Pentagon, the Department of Justice, and the U.S. Capitol for members of Congress, and has played in festivals worldwide.
+That same year, Adam directed The Response, a 30-minute short based on transcripts of the Guantanamo Bay military tribunals, starring Aasif Mandvi, Kate Mulgrew, and Peter Riegert.
+The film, which NPR called “a brilliant production,” was an Oscar semi-finalist for the 2010 Academy Awards (Best Short Film, Live Action), won the American Bar Association’s Silver Gavel Award, screened at the Pentagon, the Department of Justice, and the U.S. Capitol for members of Congress, and has played in festivals worldwide.

-In 2014, Adam co-wrote and directed the indie romantic comedy “At Middleton”, starring Academy Award nominees Vera Farmiga and Andy Garcia.
+In 2014, Adam co-wrote and directed the indie romance At Middleton, starring Academy Award nominees Vera Farmiga and Andy Garcia.
 The film won multiple festival awards, was released theatrically in the U.S. and internationally, was named a New York Times Critic's Pick, and debuted in the top 10 (Art House) On Demand releases.
 In 2016, Adam’s screenplay was selected for inclusion in the permanent Core Collection of the Academy of Motion Pictures Arts and Sciences' Margaret Herrick Library in Los Angeles.

-In addition to teaching screenwriting for the Program in Film and Media Studies at Johns Hopkins University, Adam, a member of the Writers Guild of America, continues to write, direct, and produce for film and television through his production company, 8th Day Pictures.
+In addition to teaching screenwriting for the Program in Film and Media Studies at The Johns Hopkins University, Adam, a member of the Writers Guild of America, continues to write, direct, and produce for film and television through his production company, 8th Day Pictures.